 1) Tools Needed

 Web crawling makes use of a spider bot or automatic indexer.
-Web scraping, on the other hand, uses a scraper to extract data and a parser to change the data format from HTML to a semi-structured or structured form.
+On the other hand, Web scraping uses a scraper to extract data and a parser to change the data format from HTML to a semi-structured or structured form.

 It is possible to manually scrape data from websites using the copy and paste method or the Save As command.
 But web crawling is not possible manually.